Seals by Sea at Cape Bridgewater

 The morning's calm conditions were ideal to search for another of the Great Ocean Road's iconic and monumental features - the great Blue Whale.
 This, the largest animal that ever lived on Earth, congregates here every year from November to May.
 Within five minutes, we'd spotted one near the horizon.

-The Great Ocean Road is only one of a small number of places in the world this happens and with the right conditions, a pair of binoculars and some patience, it's usually easy to spot them from the cliffs.
+The Great Ocean Road is only one of a very small number of places in the world this happens and with the right conditions, a pair of binoculars and some patience, it's usually easy to spot them from the cliffs.
 They are a long way off - usually between 5-10km.
 All you are likely to see from here is a blow and maybe the roll of a back as the animal slips below to engulf hundreds of tonnes of krill-enriched seawater.
 If you don't get lucky here, you can also try from Cape Nelson lighthouse.
-Alternatively book a weekend break and find Blue Whales by helicopter.

 From Cape Bridgwater it's only a few minutes to the beautiful secluded hamlet of Bridgewater Bay, where 'Seals by Sea' runs daily trips to view seals at the largest mainland colony in Australia.
 It offers another unique perspective of this amazing volcanic landscape.
 The ceiling architecture of the seals' caves is made up of folded and compressed volcanic ash.
-The contrasting colour of the turquiose blue sea and reddish cliffs is breathtaking, as is the occasional stench from the seal colony but only when the wind blows momentarily in the wrong direction ; )
+The contrasting colour of the turquiose blue sea and reddish cliffs is breathtaking, as is the occasional stench from the seal colony (but only when the wind blows momentarily in your direction.)